markfalk/openconnect-squid/README.md

 ```

 This will forward local port 4128 to the standard squid proxy of 3128.
+This will forward local port 1081 to the standard socks proxy of 1080.

 Note:
 - System will send a curl of the $ANYCONNECT_SERVER URL every $KEEP_ALIVE_TIMEOUT as a keep-alive